HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Fire The Cooker

 Light the cooker using the Minion Method.
-Fill the charcoal chamber to the top with unlit Kingsford charcoal briquettes.
+Fill the charcoal chamber to the top with unlit Kingsford Charcoal Briquets.
 Bury several chunks of dry smoke wood in the coals and place a few chunks of wood on top.
 This should be more then enough fuel to fire the cooker for 8-10 hours or more.

 For this cook, I used pecan smoke wood.
 I didn't have any large chunks, so I used lots of smaller pieces equivalent to about four fist-sized pieces.